-As a general rule, the financial aid office does not send financial aid packages to students until verification is complete.
+As a general rule, the Office of Student Financial Services does not send financial aid packages to students until verification is complete.
 If verification is required after an original package has been sent, students will be notified of any adjustments once verification is complete.
 No federal or state financial aid will be disbursed to a student account until the verification process is complete.
 If the process is not complete as of the last day of the student's enrollment at Knox for the current school year, the student will not receive any federal or state aid.

-Recipients of Veterans Benefits must provide the Office of Financial Aid with their Certificate of Eligibility and report any changes in enrollment to the Office of Financial Aid.
+Recipients of Veterans Benefits must provide the Office of Student Financial Services with their Certificate of Eligibility and report any changes in enrollment to the Office of Financial Aid.

 Most Knox Scholarships require the student to remain in good academic standing and be making satisfactory academic progress.